-We can use sensuctl to confirm that the namespace was created successfully and set the demo
+We can use sensuct to confirm that the namespace was created successfully and set the demo namespace as the default for our sensuct session.

 '''

 sensuctl namespace list

 sensuctl config set-namespace demo

 '''

 3. Create a dev user role with full-access to the demo namespace.